greim/smallfsm/README.md

 which state it's currently in.
-Plus, I needed to tie in metrics, so it wasn't enough just to know when it was playing, I also needed to know if it had been played from the beginning or resumed after pause, etc. I finally decided a finite state machine was the only to keep sanity in the code.
+Plus, I needed to tie in metrics, so it wasn't enough just to know when it was playing, I also needed to know if it had been played from the beginning or resumed after pause, etc. I finally decided a finite state machine was the only way to keep sanity in the code.

 I don't know if this is a Proper FSM implementation that would satisfy the comp-sci elite, but I like it because it feels "eventy" and it does what I need.